brefphp/bref/docs/websites.md

                             # We must *not* forward the `Host` header else it messes up API Gateway
                             Headers:
                                 - 'Accept'
+                                - 'Accept-Encoding'
                                 - 'Accept-Language'
+                                - 'Authorization'
                                 - 'Origin'
                                 - 'Referer'
+                        # CloudFront will force HTTPS on visitors (which is more secure)
                         ViewerProtocolPolicy: redirect-to-https
                     CacheBehaviors:
                         # Assets will be served under the `/assets/` prefix